NI Electricity Prices April 2026: Every Supplier Compared

 Based on a 4kW system generating 3,400 kWh/year.
 Self-consumption of 50% means 1,700 kWh used directly; 70% means 2,380 kWh used with battery storage.

 At Click Energy’s new rate of 39p per kWh, a 4kW solar system with battery storage could save you nearly £930 per year.
+Even at Share Energy’s new 32p rate, savings with a battery reach over £760 per year.
 That transforms the payback calculation.

 Payback Period at 39p/kWh